4533-phoenix/website-v2/content/blog/today-in-code-team/2025/jan8.md

 ### Vision System

-Chloe worked on vision-related tasks:
+Lincoln worked on vision-related tasks:

-- Flashed a fresh image on a **Raspberry Pi 5** for vision processing.
 - Experimented with **Chalkydri** vision software:
   - Successfully built on the Pi in just **2m 43s**.
   - Resolved most camera configuration issues but faced a limitation with a USB camera supporting only MJPEG instead of RGB8.